appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ## Query module

-When you add the query module inside the app, you can access these customizable options within the query editor.
-You can add multiple query modules from the same package, each with different configurations.
+When you integrate the query module into the app, you can access and modify the parameters that have been set up for the query module using the query editor.
+You have the option to include multiple query modules, whether they're from the same package or different ones, and supply parameters to each module according to your specific needs.